Blue banner image with triangles

 Who do we share your personal information with?

-The information we collect may be shared with other relevant organisations such as policing organisations (e.g. Thames Valley Police, Hampshire Constabulary), local authorities (e.g. County, Unitary, District and Parish Councils), charities (who may be able to offer support), other public services (e.g. NHS), ombudsmen and regulatory authorities (e.g. Independent Office for Police Conduct).
+The information we collect may be shared with other relevant organisations such as policing organisations (e.g. Thames Valley Police, Hampshire Constabulary), local authorities (e.g. County, Unitary, District and Parish Councils), other public services (e.g. NHS), ombudsmen and regulatory authorities (e.g. Independent Office for Police Conduct).
 Your personal information may be processed by an external service provider acting on our behalf to provide relevant services.

 How do we handle your personal information?